Note: for important information on LTAB 2021 please see this Update

 Louder Than A Bomb (LTAB) is the largest youth poetry festival in the world.

-LTAB is an annual event hosting over 1,000 youth poets for a month of Olympic-style poetry bouts, workshops, and special events.
-Students representing schools and community groups in the Chicago area perform original solo and group poems in a tournament-style competition.
+LTAB is an annual event hosting over 500 youth poets for 5 weeks of Olympic-style poetry bouts, workshops, and special events.
+Students rep schools and community groups all throughout the Chicago area.
+They perform original solo and group poems in a tournament-style competition.
+Louder Than A Bomb is currently hosted in over 13 other cities across the U.S. by partner organizations.

 Founded in 2001